morpho-org/bundler3/README.md

 The Bundler also implements two specific features, their usage is described in the [Adapters subsection](#adapters):

 - the initial caller is transiently stored as `initiator` during the multicall;
-- the bundler can be reentered using `reenter(Call[] calldata bundle)`, but the sender and calldata are specified in the initial bundle.
+- the bundler can be reentered using `reenter(Call[] calldata bundle)`, but the sender and calldata are specified in the bundle that originates the multicall.

 ### Adapters